Call for Collaborative publication [CLOSED]

-As part of the second grant period of COST Action 18213 – Rural NEET Youth Network (RNYN), a call is open for supporting Action members in advancing their publication collaborative efforts.
+As part of the third grant period of COST Action 18213 – Rural NEET Youth Network (RNYN), a call is open for supporting Action members in advancing their publication collaborative efforts.

 For reasons associated with effective spending during the grant period only peer-reviewed articles are admissible under this call.
 For that reason, priority is given to submitted papers, but papers still to be submitted are admissible.

-For papers still to be submitted, journals with a fast-track peer-review process are recommended, to make sure the publication is out before the 31st of October 2021 (end of the second grant period).
+For papers still to be submitted, journals with a fast-track peer-review process are recommended, to make sure the publication is out before the 31st of October 2022 (end of the third grant period).

 - Open-access licenses;